MarkBroerkens/CarND-Behavioral-Cloning-P3/README.md

 ## The Project
 ---
 The goals / steps of this project are the following:
-* Use the [simulator](https://github.com/udacity/self-driving-car-sim) to collect data of good driving behavior
+* Use the [Udacity Simulator](https://github.com/udacity/self-driving-car-sim) to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report (see [rubric points](https://review.udacity.com/#!/rubrics/432/view) )
+* Summarize the results with a written report according to the [rubric points](https://review.udacity.com/#!/rubrics/432/view)

 [//]: # (Image References)